 27. Home tutor

 If you've got a degree, or good A-level results, you can offer to help out schoolkids with their homework and exams.
 Get a certification to make it more official if you struggle to find work.
-The BBC has some good info on that.

 28. Computer skills mentor